learnk8s/learnk8s.io/src/terraformAks/content.md

 terraform destroy
 ```

-Terraform destroys the resources in the inverse order of the apply.
+Terraform prints a list of resources that are ready to be deleted.

+As soon as you confirm, it destroys all the resources.

 ## Provisioning a Kubernetes cluster on Azure with Terraform